nrohani/SARS-CoV-2/README.md

 ```
 Alternatively, you can use [IntaRNA WebTool](http://rna.informatik.uni-freiburg.de/CopraRNA/Input.jsp) for calculating MFE.
 1. Finding UCRs: Candidate UCRs are calculated using codes in [this repository]( https://github.com/DasLab/SARSCoV2_Secstruct_Cons).
-2. Computing MFE : You can compute MFE with IntaRNA.py ( just address path of miRNA sequences and UCR files then run the code) or use IntaRNA WebTool.
+2. Computing MFE : You can compute MFE with IntaRNA.py (address path of miRNA sequences and UCR files, then run the code) or use IntaRNA WebTool.
 3. Investigating possible side-effects: For finding probable targets for candidate miRNA/ siRNA, we used [mirDB WebTool](http://mirdb.org/custom.html).
 The top possible target is enriched on [UniProt](https://www.uniprot.org/) and [Reactome](https://reactome.org/).
 4. Suggesting siRNAs:  [siDirect WebTool](http://sidirect2.rnai.jp/) is used for designing potential siRNAs.
 You can find all results and data in Results and dataset folder in this repository.
 ### Materials
 The complete genome sequence of SARS-CoV-2 was obtained with accession No. NC045512.2
 from the [GeneBank database](https://www.ncbi.nlm.nih.gov/genbank/sars-cov-2-seqs/).
-The complete genome of betacoronavirus sequences from the NCBI database and sequences compiled by [Ceraolo and Giorgi](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7166773/) were considered for finding evolutionary conserved regions.
+The complete genome of betacoronavirus sequences from the NCBI database and sequences compiled by [Ceraolo and Giorgi](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7166773/) were considered for finding evolutionarily conserved regions.
 Besides, the sequences of known miRNAs in human and other species were downloaded from
 the miRNA registry, [MirBase](http://www.mirbase.org/).
 We obtained the sequences of bat-specific miRNAs from the previously published paper by [Huang et al.](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-016-3227-8).
 Also, the miRNA-mRNA interaction data, as well as the free binding energy of interactions and
-the sequences of miRNAs and mRNAs involving in the interactions, were collected from [CLASH](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3650559/).
+the sequences of miRNAs and mRNAs involving in the interactions were collected from [CLASH](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3650559/).

 ## Authors